The best takeaway POS systems for SMEs in 2025

 A key factor in determining which system will be the best value for your business will be the volume of transactions you process.
 If your monthly transactions are relatively low, you’re better off starting out with a free or low-cost plan with average transaction fees.

-If you’re taking in a high volume of monthly sales, then you’ll be better suited to paid-monthly plan that will unlock lower transaction fees.
+If you’re taking in a high volume of monthly sales, then you’ll be better suited to a paid-monthly plan that will unlock lower transaction fees.
 Just make sure that the money you’d save on your individual sales makes the monthly payments to your POS provider worthwhile.

 User-friendliness